Before you start to look for a property to rent in Sleaford there are several important factors that you need to consider;

 Rent – You need to calculate how much you can pay a month and if income can cover this.
 Here at Belvoir we ask that you have an annual income of at least 2.5 x the annual rent.
 The first month’s rent is paid on the day you collect your keys and sign your Tenancy Agreement.

-Deposit – Although this is a one off payment you need to calculate this cost into your total cost of moving.
+Deposit – Although this is a one off payment of 5 weeks rent, you need to calculate this cost into your total cost of moving.
 The deposit is also paid on the day you collect your keys and sign your Tenancy Agreement.
 It is then registered into a chosen deposit scheme.
 The deposit is taken to cover the cost of any dilapidations (damages) at the end of your tenancy.
 You will not be able to get the deposit back until your tenancy has ended and the amount that is returned has to be agreed by both the landlord and the tenant (if there are dilapidations to be deducted).

 Bills –As well as monthly rent payments you need to calculate the amount you may have to pay for bills!
-The usual bills you may find you get are; Gas, Electric, Council Tax, TV License plus others.
+The usual bills you may find you get are; Gas, Electric, Water, Council Tax, TV License plus others.

 Furniture – Unless stated otherwise, the majority of our properties are unfurnished (apart from an oven).
 You may also want to factor the cost of furniture into your moving cost calculations!